FazliBerisha/tool-lending-library/backend/README.md

 The backend of our Tool Lending Library project is organized as follows:

-The root directory contains the 'app' folder, which houses the main application code, a 'sql' folder for database-related scripts, and a 'requirements.txt' file listing all project dependencies.
+The root directory contains the 'app' folder, which houses the main application code, and a 'requirements.txt' file listing all project dependencies.

 Within the 'app' folder, you'll find several key files and subdirectories.
 The '__init__.py' file marks this as a Python package. 'main.py' serves as the entry point for our application. 'config.py' manages configuration settings, while 'database.py' handles database connection management.